“I missed you quietly today.

 Give yourself permission to not grieve all the time.
 It’s okay to be happy even after the loss of your dog.
 You can set time aside to not grieve, or set time aside to grieve, whatever works for you.

 Take care of your physical body.
 Hydrate, exercise, eat, sleep, and get out of bed.
-Dogs can provide companionship, exercise, and even give us a reason to get up in the morning.
-Without your dog, you may have to push yourself to do these things, but it will become easier over time.
-Without water or sleep, it's easy to fall into a downward spiral.
+Dogs can provide companionship and exercise and even give us a reason to get up in the morning.
+You may have to push yourself to do these things without your dog, but it will become easier over time.
+It's easy to fall into a downward spiral without water or sleep

 Bereavement & Grief